tnyeanderson/nextcloud-notes-webview/README.md

 **Created using [slymax/webview](https://github.com/slymax/webview).
 Thanks slymax!!**

 This Android app simply loads a webview of the online Nextcloud Notes app.
-URL is currently hardcoded in `MainActivity.java`.
+Base URL is currently hardcoded in `strings.xml`.

 ## Add Javascript
 To remove the header bar and fix other styling, the following must be added to the end of `custom_apps/notes/js/public/app.min.js`: